PicoCreator/Not-DnD-5thSRD/README.md

 For the sake of avoiding confusion, with another well known game franchise, which is very similar.

 The following are clarification, for common confusion, with potentially copyrighted or trademark terms, found in another notable game.

-Note that this is an incomplete list
+The following is an example.

 | Terms we use | Terms, that some people may confused with | Source Materials for our terms |
 | --- | --- | --- |